ddelong/ddelong.github.io/_posts/2005-10-11-i-need-more-power-scotty.md

 categories:
   - Macs
 ---
 My brother called me today, slightly frantic, but calmed.
-His iMac G4 wouldn&#8217;t start up.
-Normally, I&#8217;d recommend zapping the PRAM, resetting the Open Firmware, things like that.
+His iMac G4 wouldn't start up.
+Normally, I'd recommend zapping the PRAM, resetting the Open Firmware, things like that.

-The problem was, he couldn&#8217;t do those things.
-It wouldn&#8217;t boot **at all**.
-There wasn&#8217;t even a chime.
+The problem was, he couldn't do those things.
+It wouldn't boot **at all**.
+There wasn't even a chime.
 The computer was absolutely dead silent.

 Little did I realize that the flat panel iMacs also had the PMU (Power Management Unit) like my Powermac and [Powerbook](http://www.igroupmac.org/tag/powerbook) had.
 Apple even has [instructions](http://docs.info.apple.com/article.html?artnum=95165).

-The instructions are great and colorful, but they&#8217;re slightly lacking in one way.
-When pressing down the button, it&#8217;s a good idea to hold it down for a little bit.
-Tyson (my bro) pressed it once quickly, but it didn&#8217;t restore booting.
+The instructions are great and colorful, but they're slightly lacking in one way.
+When pressing down the button, it's a good idea to hold it down for a little bit.
+Tyson (my bro) pressed it once quickly, but it didn't restore booting.
 That scared me.
 He decided to try it again but hold down longer.

 I was greeted soon thereafter by the dulcet tones of a Mac starting up over the phone. _Victory._